shenoyvarun/flow-log-reporter/README.md

 Note: If testing is needed with a particular file template, add a file with name 'flow_logs.log' in /data_sources and directly run Step 2 above
    OR
-      Replace value of FLOW_LOG_FILE in src.Utilities.java with the file name of your choice and then run Step 2
+      Replace value of FLOW_LOG_FILE in src/Utilities.java with the file name of your choice and then run Step 2

 Assumptions:
 Following validations have been put in place: